If you’ve only got a minute:

 Build an additional retirement pot

 The SRS is a voluntary savings scheme that complements your CPF savings for retirement.
-With SRS, you can build more savings on top of your CPF.
+With SRS, you can build greater savings on top of your CPF.

-Here are 5 things to know about the SRS.
+Here are 5 key points to know about the SRS.

 1. You can contribute any amount, as many times as you wish throughout the year